 What is Intermittent fasting?
 Is it superior for weight loss compared to other diets?
 What are the actual health benefits of intermittent fasting?
 It’s a popular topic that we often get asked about so in this article we’re going to break it down and clarify if, how and when intermittent fasting actually works.

 Intermittent fasting (of some sort) has been around for hundreds of years as part of different cultures and religions – or maybe just because food sources were scarce.
-The basic premise of intermittent fasting is an eating pattern that cycles between periods of fasting (not eating) and eating.
-It does not specify which foods you should and shouldn’t eat, but rather when you should eat them.
+The basic premise of intermittent fasting is an eating pattern that cycles between periods of fasting (not eating) and periods of eating.
+Unlike most diets It does not dictate what you can and can’t eat, but rather when you should eat them.
 In this sense, it is more like a pattern of eating rather than a ‘diet’.

 What are the various types of intermittent fasting?

 All fasting diets require you to restrict your usual energy intake and go for extended periods without foods, but there are differences amongst the popular approaches that you need to know about:

 - 5:2 Diet: one of the most popular methods of intermittent fasting involves a ‘normal’ healthy eating days for 5 days a week and ‘fasting’ for 2 days a week.
 On the ‘fasting’ days the aim is to eat one-quarter of your usual meals, which is around 2100 – 2500 kJ (or 500-600 calories).
 Fasting days can be consecutive or separated throughout the week.

 - 16/8 Method: involves restricting your meals to an 8-hour window each day (e.g. 12pm – 8pm) and fasting for 16 hours.